BAK2K3/hard-drivers/README.md

 * The project was primarily written in HTML and CSS.
 Small snippets of Javascript were used to enhance user experience.
 * The project was written and tested in the [Gitpod](https://gitpod.io/) IDE.
 * The project was debugged using [Google Chrome](https://www.google.com/intl/en_uk/chrome/) [Dev Tools](https://developers.google.com/web/tools/chrome-devtools).
-* The project uses [GitHub](https://github.com/) for hosting source code, for utilising git version control, and for hosting the site on github pages.
+* The project uses [GitHub](https://GitHub.com/) for hosting source code, for utilising git version control, and for hosting the site on GitHub pages.
-* The project's template was generated from [Code Institute's Gitpod Template](https://github.com/Code-Institute-Org/gitpod-full-template).
+* The project's template was generated from [Code Institute's Gitpod Template](https://GitHub.com/Code-Institute-Org/gitpod-full-template).
 * The project uses [Boostrap](https://getbootstrap.com/) v4.5.3, a 'Mobile First' HTML/CSS Framework for simple and intuitive responsive web design.
 * The project uses [jQuery](https://jquery.com/) v3.5.1, a Javascript library, for certain Bootstrap elements, and for form validation.
 * The project uses [Popper.js](https://popper.js.org/) v1.16.1, a Tooltip and Popover Positioning Engine, for Tooltips and dropdowns.